What does Gü mean?

 Which of your products are gluten free?

-The six products in the Gü Plant range are gluten free, including our Plant Zillionaire Cheesecake, Plant Spanish Lemon Cheesecakes, Plant Chocolate & Vanilla Cheesecakes, Plant Salted Caramel Cheesecakes, Plant Dark Chocolate with Salted Caramel Mousses and Plant Chocolate with Ganache Mousses.
 Some of our other puds do contain gluten and some do not.
 So, we’ll always show that on the packaging and online too.
 We do our best to make sure there is no cross-contamination, but any of our treats that aren't in the Plant range may contain gluten traces due to shared production lines.

 I've got a tree nut / peanut allergy.
 Can I eat your desserts?